BCI-Walls: A robust methodology to predict success or failure in brain computer interfaces: Methods

 Having defined the noise uncertainty we can express our false alarm and detection probabilities as a function of $\rho$:

-In a low SNR environment, $\snr+1 \approx 1$ can be assumed and Eqs.~\ref{pfa_rho},\ref{pd_rho} and \ref{power} combined yield:
+In a low SNR environment, $\snr+1 \approx 1$ can be assumed and Eqs.~\ref{pfa_rho}, \ref{pd_rho} and \ref{power} combined yield \cite{Tandra2008}:

 where $N$ is again the number of samples that are needed to achieve the target probability of a permitted false alarm and probability of detection.
-However now we see that if the SNR becomes lower than the integration steps $N$ not only increase but become infinite when the SNR is less than $\rho - \frac{1}{\rho}$.
-This critical SNR is called \textsl{SNR wall}.
-Since only the denominator of Eq~\ref{noisewalltime} counts, the SNR wall can be calculated simply by:
+However, now we note that when the SNR decreases the required integration/averaging steps $N$ become infinite at $\snr = (\rho-\frac{1}{\rho})$.
+This critical SNR is called the \textsl{SNR-wall}.
+Since only the denominator of Eq~\ref{noisewalltime} counts, the SNR wall can be calculated simply as:

-The SNR-wall represents a fundamental limitation of detection performance, which means that relevant uncertainties cannot be countered by a longer sensing time.
+The SNR-wall represents a fundamental limitation of detection ability, which means that relevant uncertainties cannot be countered by a longer averaging time.
 In order to determine if EEG can be detected or not we need to determine both the noise uncertainty $\rho$ and the SNR of our measured brain signal.

-Having now derived the underlying analytics we can devise a step by step guide how to determine if EEG changes $c[n]$ can be detected at all: \begin{enumerate} \item Calculate the SNR-wall (Eq.~\ref{snrwall}) by evaluating the minimum noise variance $\sigma_{r,\textrm{min}}^2$ and the maximum noise variance $\sigma_{r,\textrm{max}}^2$ of the brain recording. \item Determine the signal to noise ratio $\snr$ of the brain recording (Eq.~\ref{snrdef}). \item Check if the $\snr$ is larger than the SNR-wall.
-If this is the case then it is possible to detect the conscious EEG change:
+Having now derived the underlying analytics we can devise a step-by-step guide on how to determine if EEG changes $c[n]$ can be detected at all: \begin{enumerate} \item \textbf{Calculate the SNR-wall} by using the minimum noise variance $\sigma_{r,\textrm{min}}^2$ and the maximum noise variance $\sigma_{r,\textrm{max}}^2$ of the brain recording (Eq.~\ref{snrwall}). \item \textbf{Calculate the SNR} as the ratio of pure consciously controlled EEG power and noise power (Eq.~\ref{snrdef}). \item \textbf{Compare the SNR with the SNR-wall:}

-\end{enumerate} In the following sections we call the entire three step process of determining if conscious EEG can be detected ``BCI-Wall''.
+\end{enumerate} In the following sections we call the entire three-step process of determining if conscious EEG can be detected ``BCI-Wall''.

+Having described the analytical derivations of the BCI-wall in detail we now show how to apply it in practise.
+This also acts as an instructional example of how to determine the BCI walls for other experiments.